-⇒ PLEASE NOTE: Our language courses are based on regular attendance. / A grade average of at least 60% is required to proceed to the next level (e.g. from GER 100Y/101H to GER 200Y).
+PLEASE NOTE: Our language courses are based on regular attendance. / A grade average of at least 60% is required to proceed to the next level (e.g., from GER 100Y to GER 200Y).

-More specialized language studies are provided GER205H "German Literature 1" (gateway course for students interested in literary studies), in GER 272H "Introduction to Business German" and GER 370H/372H "Business Culture 1/2" (for students wishing to combine linguistic competence with insight into business & management practices), GER340H "German Theatre Production" (for students with a creative vein) and GER 426H "Medieval Language & Culture" (for students interested in emerging cultures of German and their relation to the present).
+More specialized language studies are provided GER 205H "German Literature 1" (gateway to literature courses), in GER 272H "Introduction to Business German" and GER 370H/372H "Business Culture 1/2" (for students wishing to combine linguistic competence with insight into business & management practices), GER 340H "German Theatre Production" (for students with a creative vein) and GER 426H "Medieval Language & Culture" (for students interested in emerging cultures of German and their relation to the present).
 In addition to German, the department also contains a vibrant YIDDISH PROGRAM including language courses on all levels (GER 260Y/360H/460H), enriching the course offerings with the choice of a non-territorial Germanic language, spoken throughout the world.
-For a full list of courses, check below.
+Here is a full list of our courses.